 You can choose to uninstall a software by configuring auto uninstall policy.
 However, this will not prevent users from installing a software/application.
 Once this software is installed, it will get uninstalled automatically.

 In certain occasions, you will need to allow the usage of prohibited software for certain users.
 One classic example is the usage of chat based applications.
 Many organizations will upfront prohibit such software.
-However top-level executives at these organizations might need such applications to communicate with clients, etc. Desktop Central allows you to exempt Auto-Uninstallation on computers in these specific custom groups.
+However top-level executives at these organizations might need such applications to communicate with clients, etc. Endpoint Central allows you to exempt Auto-Uninstallation on computers in these specific custom groups.
 You can create a custom group comprising specific computers or can add individual computers to the Exclude list.
 The following steps will help you exclude groups:

 Navigate to Prohibit Software from Inventory tab.
 This will list the details of all the software that are already prohibited.